-Sweden is engaged in bilateral cooperation with strategic countries within the fiels of S2S.
-Exchanges of experiences on the coordinated management of fresh and marine waters are developed with South Africa, Vietnam, China, and Brazil.
-Within the Global program of SwAM, Sweden engages in relevant projects and policy processes to promote the integrated management of fresh and marine waters.
-The goal is to minimize negative impacts on ecosystems and ensure ecosystem services that poor people depend upon for their livelihood and food security.
+Sweden is engaged in bilateral cooperation with strategic countries within the fields of S2S.
+Exchanges of knowledge and experiences on the coordinated management of fresh and marine waters are developed with South Africa, China, Russia and Brazil.

+As part of SwAM's program for development cooperation - SwAM OCEAN launched in 2019, Sweden engages in